‘Every Day Is Winter Bike To Work Day’: Boulder Cyclists Shares Enthusiasm For Bike Commuting

 “So I’m pedaling the whole way, but it just makes it a little bit easier.”

-Davis’s commute is about 4-miles.
-It takes no more than 20-minutes, a ride he calls totally do-able, even on a snow day.
+Davis’s commute is about four miles.
+It takes no more than 20 minutes, a ride he calls totally doable, even on a snow day.

 “I’m just a guy, who started riding a bike and fell in love with it, and anybody can do that,” Davis said.